temporalio/documentation/docs/reference/metrics.md

 ### `workflow_task_schedule_to_start_latency`

-The Schedule-To-Start time of a Workflow Task in milliseconds.
+The Schedule-To-Start time of a Workflow Task.

 - Type: Histogram
 - Available in: TypeScript, Go, PHP, Java